Lance-Drane/rust-cses/README.md

 ## design decisions

 - Competitive programming in general de-emphasizes error handling, particularly regarding stdin and stdout.
 It's always assumed that stdin will match the constraints, focus on speed and clarity over safety here.
 In a real world application, obviously don't neglect safety.
+  - All entries on CSES use ASCII, so you can optimize slightly by skipping Rust's UTF-8 checks.
+DON'T do this in a real-world problem.
+  - Since CSES does not seem to have interactive problems (from what I've seen), and since input size doesn't seem to go over 2MB, you can read all stdin at once to minimize I/O calls.
+Additionally, you can get away with just parsing generic whitespace instead of handling newlines as a special case; you can predict what the next line will be either from the problem statement or from the first "tokens" parsed, so there's never really a reason to read line-by-line.
+In a real-world application, you'll probably be processing potentially arbitrary files, so you'd probably want to make use of one of the `BufRead` trait's functions instead.
+  - Similarly, you definitely don't want to be calling `unwrapped_unchecked()` at any point in a real-world application during I/O. Handle the `Err` from the Result properly.
+  - In certain cases, you can allocate huge arrays on the stack, though be warned that you have a limit of 2MB!
 - Strong typing and powerful compilers are great at catching errors as you're writing the code, instead of after you've run the code.
 - Be concise in how much code is written.
 Minimal expressions and statements have an appealing aesthetic on their own.
 - General goal is to be among the fastest applications, but not _the_ fastest. **NOTE**: in proper competitive programming environments, you really should try to be the fastest (in both code completion speed and execution speed).